Genesis (inflatable orbiting module)

 Genesis is an inflatable Earth orbiting module developed by Bigelow Aerospace as a one-third scale prototype of the firm's expandable space habitat design.
-Genesis 1, the first Genesis module, was placed in 550-kilometer- (340-mile-) high orbit by a Russian Dnepr rocket on July 12, 2006, and successfully inflated two days later.
+Genesis 1, the first Genesis module, was placed in 550-km- (340-mi-) high orbit by a Russian Dnepr rocket on Jul 12, 2006, and successfully inflated two days later.
 The craft is expected to remain in orbit for about five years while engineers test the durability of the design.
 One of the key tests for the craft is whether it can maintain a constant internal temperature and pressure, suitable to support life.

 Following a spacecraft check, ground controllers started the inflation.
 First, solar arrays, needed to power the onboard telemetry, unfolded before compressed air tanks pushed the concertinaed structure into shape.
 The module's inhabitants include cockroaches and Mexican jumping bean moths.

 The Genesis craft is 4.5-m (15-ft) long and has a diameter of 2.4-m (8-ft), one-third of the size of a full-scale craft.
 It is built around a rigid central core and two solid bulkheads.
 The inflatable walls are composed of a range of materials including Kevlar and a fibrous textile called Vectran.
 The walls are designed to be airtight and tough, to withstand the impact of space debris and small meteorites.
 On a full-scale module, each wall would be 40 cm (16 in) thick.
 To launch the module into space, the craft was carefully folded so that it could be placed into the fairing of the rocket.